alexeygrigorev/data-science-interviews/theory.md

 <br/>

-**What is bias-variance trade-off?**
+**What is the bias-variance trade-off?**

-**Bias** is the error introduced by approximating the true underlying function, which can be quite complex, by a simpler model. **Variance** is the amount by wich approximated function can change if it is estimated using a different training dataset.
+**Bias** is the error introduced by approximating the true underlying function, which can be quite complex, by a simpler model. **Variance** is a model sensitivity to changes in the training dataset.

 **Bias-variance trade-off** is a relationship between prediction error and variance and bias - both contribute to the level of the prediction error and ideally should be as small as possible: